Last Updated on

-Apart from these changes, it’s the same car as the 2019 Sonic but thanks to Chevy dropping the manual gearbox, enthusiastic drivers looking for a sporty commuter car may be disappointed.
-Apart from the Sedan, Sonic is also offered in a Hatchback Variant throughout the US.
+The Chevy Sonic will be available in two new colours.
+Apart from that, it’s the same car as the 2019 Sonic.
+Also, Chevy has dropped the manual gearbox, so young enthusiastic drivers looking for a reasonably-priced sporty commuter should not be disappointed.
+Apart from the Sedan, Sonic also comes in Hatchback Variant throughout the US.

 Read the 2019 Chevy Sonic Review

 Overview The 2019 Chevy Sonic comes with the addition of impressive tech features and remains a sleek sub-compact.
 Sonic's eye-catchy style bonded with